josdoaitran/mcp-ai-web-automation/example-prompt-works-with-cursor-agent.md

 7 After both scenarios are validated:
 - Close the browser.

-Then, Please help me generate the Python Test framework Code using Playwright with MCP Integration to cover the above scenario.
+Then, Please help me generate the Java Test framework Code using Playwright with MCP Integration to cover the above scenario.

 Generated Java Test Framework using:
 - New folder for my project: `example-saucedemo-java-selenium`